Tripura Medical College & Dr. B.R. Ambedkar Memorial Teaching Hospital: Student life

 There are a lot of plantations which make the campus a green hub.
 The present student body has students from all over the country which adds the cosmopolitan flavor to it.
 There are various activities going on always in the campus which add life to it.
-The students of TMC organize an annual fest "Neuron" which in itself is a trend-setter for the region.
+The students of TMC organize an annual fest "NEURON", also EMBRYION freshers ceremony which in itself is a trend-setter for the region.
 The students also organize blood donation camps.
 The students also organize various health awareness camps among the rural population around the college.
 The students have made remarkable achievements by securing the first and many other positions on a number of occasions in various phases of MBBS examination conducted by the Tripura University.